It’s not a secret that almost all of my professional career was related to C# and .Net technologies.

 That’s quite a big advantage.
 First of all, it’s a very widely used piece of software that was thoroughly tested in various scenarios.

-There are good tools and knowledge about how to tune JVM or look for errors.
 With JVM one can also use Java code in Clojure, built in interop is quite powerful.

 That means every library created for Java (and we all know, there is almost anything already written for Java) can be used in Clojure too.